mmmovania/CUDA_DSU_Spring_2016/README.md

 # CUDA_DSU_Spring_2016
-The accompanying repository for CUDA spring 2016 labs This is some text
+The accompanying repository for CUDA spring 2016 labs.